Our Lady of Peace and Good Voyage: Cathedral shrine

 The first missionaries in Antipolo were the Franciscans, who arrived in the vicinity in 1578.
 The Jesuits then followed and administered the church from 1591 until May 1768, when the decree expelling the Jesuits from Spanish lands reached Manila.

 The church was greatly damaged during the Chinese uprising of 1639, the 1645 Luzon earthquake, and the earthquakes of 1824 and 1883.
 Notable Filipino historians such as Pedro Chirino and Pedro Murillo Velarde (also a prominent cartographer) ministered at the church.

-The Diocese of Antipolo was created on 24 January 1983 and was canonically erected on 25 June 1983 at the diocese's new see, which bears the formal title of “National Shrine of Our Lady of Peace and Good Voyage-Immaculate Conception Parish”.
+The Diocese of Antipolo was created on 24 January 1983 and was canonically erected on 25 June 1983 at the diocese's new see, which bears the formal title of "International Shrine of Our Lady of Peace and Good Voyage-Immaculate Conception Parish".

-In 2022, Our Lady of Antipolo's shrine was declared by the Vatican as the first ever international shrine in the Philippines.
-It is the third such shrine in Asia and the 11th in the world.
-It is also the first Marian international shrine in Asia.

 Pilgrimage

-Pilgrimages to the image's shrine begin and peak in May, which in Catholicism is dedicated to the Virgin Mary.
-On 30 April—the eve of May Day—thousands of devotees from Metro Manila customarily perform the Alay Lakad (literally, “Walk Offering”), where pilgrims spend the night travelling on foot to the shrine, where they hear Mass at dawn.